Overview of Kawai ES100

 Other types of sounds included in this piano are sound of two different types of organs, electric piano, samples of vibraphone and harpsichord, to brass presets and two strings.
 This piano also allows you to split or layer the keyboard into two different zones.
 You can also use various settings to balance between two sounds like the EQ, the Reverb, mellowness and other advanced settings.

-You can also save the sound you have created with this piano just by press in one of its preset buttons provided on the top of the chassis.
+You can also save the sound you have created with this piano just by the press in one of its preset buttons provided on the top of the chassis.
 You can also add a pitch to recall your sounds whenever you want.
-This feature of Kawai ES100 is specifically useful for the experienced pianists who want to customise the music created by them by using this piano as their primary instrument on the stage.
-Even professional pianist can also use it if they are addicted to recreate their personal and realistic sounds.
+This feature of Kawai ES100 is specifically useful for the experienced pianists who want to customize the music created by them by using this piano as their primary instrument on the stage.
+An even professional pianist can also use it if they are addicted to recreating their personal and realistic sounds.

 Superiority with other similar pianos

-Though Yamaha P115 piano offers the same amount of sounds and maximum polyphony sounds but the action of its keys and tones of this piano are a bit inferior to that of Kawai piano.
-But this drawback does not make P-115 a low grade instrument.
+Though Yamaha P115 piano offers the same amount of sounds and maximum polyphony sounds the action of its keys and tones of this piano are a bit inferior to that of Kawai piano.
+But this drawback does not make P-115 a low-grade instrument.
 It is still a great instrument because of being an intermediary solution.